propublica/sunlight-congress/source/legislators.md

 <span class="note filter">filterable</span>
 <span class="note example">example: 1</span>
 <dd>
-  Which senate "class" the member belongs to.
+  Which senate "class" the member belongs to (1, 2, or 3).
 Every 2 years, a separate one third of the Senate is elected to a 6-year term.
 Senators of the same class face election in the same year.
 Blank for members of the House.
 </dd>

 ### Identifiers